JoshuaKGoldberg/repros/README.md

 npm run lint
 ```

+This report is what should happen:

 ```plaintext
 /Users/josh/repos/repros/baz.ts
   3:10  error  Cannot import a package-private export 'fooPackageVariable'  import-access/jsdoc
 ```

-That rule report is expected and good.
-It happens even with `parserOptions.jsDocParsingMode` set to `"none"`.
+...but doesn't.